 example.com www.example.com foo.bar.hello.com another.domain.com

-SAN Certificates and DNSimple
+SAN certificates and DNSimple

 DNSimple provides SAN SSL certificates issued by the Let’s Encrypt certification authority.

-All the names must belong to the same domain:
+For current platform limitation, all the names must belong to the same domain:

 example.com www.example.com mail.example.com foo.bar.example.com